 Boys, you are my heart!

 In the end and moving forward, I apologize for hiding me.
 There is no shame in my past or in your future.
 I think it is ok that I miss those days of yesteryear.
 Dudes, you were very cute with all of your sweet dance moves and late night jokes.
 I also LOVE the men you are becoming.
 You are both very cool.

 A little about me: personally, I think it is ok that I voted for Obama and that it took a very long time to finish college.
-It is also ok that I am still sad that I did not live in the dorms and it is ok to say that I wish had gone to a small liberal arts college in Minnesota.
+It is also ok that I am still sad that I did not live in the dorms and it is ok to say that I wish had gone to a small Midwestern liberal arts college.
 Ok.
 Sure.
 That means I probably would not have met Dad.
 And maybe that implies that yes, there would not be you.
 So really, because I am saying it (writing it) out loud, I am also able to come full circle and see (and say) that I ended up absolutely where I wanted to be — with you (and dad).

 Please know that if you end up going to BYU, or voting for Mike Lee, not only will I still love and accept you, I will listen to you — always.